DataDog/datadog-cdk-constructs/README.md

 * [Video Introducing CDK by AWS with Demo](https://youtu.be/ZWCvNFUN-sU)
 * [CDK Concepts](https://youtu.be/9As_ZIjUGmY)

+## Using Projen

+This AWS CDK Construct Library uses Projen to maintain project configuration files such as the `package.json`, `.gitignore`, `.npmignore`, etc. Most of the configuration files will be protected by Projen via read-only permissions.
+In order to change these files, edit the `.projenrc.js` file then run `npx projen` to synthesize the new changes.
+Check out [Projen][13] for more details.

 ## Opening Issues

 If you encounter a bug with this package, we want to hear about it.
 Before opening a new issue, search the existing issues to avoid duplicates.